alphagov/govuk-developer-docs/source/manual/rummager-traffic-replay.html.md

 We have also setup [Gor][gor] logging for `POST` and `GET` requests so that we can replay the traffic.

-The logs are stored on the rummager servers (1 file per server) location at:
+The logs are stored on the rummager servers.
+You will need to run the replay on each server.

+The location of the logs is:

 ```
 /var/log/gor_dump